Administration Police: Rapid Deployment Unit (RDU)

 The Rapid Deployment Unit (RDU) is the equivalent of the General Service Unit of the Kenya Police Service; it is also known as Radi (lightning in Swahili).
 It was formed in 2000, with Senior Assistant Commissioner of Administration Police Davis Mawinyi as the first commanding officer.
 Elijah Osodo (AIG) succeeded him.
+It is now headed by a commandant (Cmdt), Aggrey Shamala Mboto.

 Throughout the 1960s, the Administration Police (AP) were regularly deployed to fight the Shifta War in northeastern Kenya.
 The force was then deployed to curb rampant poaching in the 1970s and 1980s.
 It was also deployed to combat lawlessness in the northern Rift Valley region in the 1980s.

 The AP operational deployment was initially composed of officers seconded from other divisions, as well as Administration Police Training College (APTC) staff and course mates, to counter specific hostilities.

 Ad hoc units were formed within the AP to address specific localized situations.
 These include the Anti-Shifta Unit, formed in 1980 based at Garissa district; the Anti-Bandit Unit, formed in 1986 and based at Tana River and Lamu districts; and the Rapid Anti-Bandit Unit, formed in 1997 and based at AP Training College.

 These operations were often unsustainable and had limited success; thus, the Rapid Deployment Unit was established in 2000.
 The unit receives tactical training, as well as regular training and refresher courses.

 The unit receives additional tactical training from the U.S. Marines.
 As a result, it has a pool of specially trained and prepared personnel on standby who possess ready supplies, transport, and material to support deployment.

 The RDU operates independently of the Administration Police in its deployment, so as not to affect normal operations of the latter.
 A commandant heads it, and is authorized to deploy personnel within Kenya to respond to any emergency or threat to law and order for a particular period.